EDGE-tronics/EDGE-tronics.github.io/README.md

 ### OFF Mode

-In this mode the animation of the robot will display every change triggered by the controls: forward kinematics (left panel) and inverse kinematic (right panel).
+In this mode the animation of the robot will display every change triggered by the controls: forward kinematics (left panel) and inverse kinematic (right panel), the view can be rotated by moving the mouse and pressing the scroll wheel.
 The only controls that don't have a function in this mode are the "Calibrate", "Limp", "Halt & Hold", "Teach", “Emergency Stop”, "Direct Command" and “LED” functions.

 ### USB Mode